• 30 Years of Clinical Experience

 5. Often has difficulty organizing tasks and activities

-6. Often avoids, dislikes, or is reluctant to engage in tasks that requires sustained mental effort
+6. Often avoids, dislikes, or is reluctant to engage in tasks that require sustained mental effort

 7. Often loses things necessary for tasks or activities